Home Research Madhuram-Translate

 Data Engineering Strategy

 The key was intelligent data curation rather than volume.
-This approach draws from research showing that data quality is more important than quantity for multilingual models.
 The filtering process removed low-quality text, ensuring each training sample contributed meaningful linguistic information.

 Language Balancing

 Instead of equal representation, languages were rebalanced based on tokenization complexity.
-This reflects linguistic reality: some languages require more tokens per word due to their morphological complexity.
-Bengali, for example, received a 6x multiplier due to its complex script and extensive use of conjuncts, while English received only a 2x multiplier.
+Bengali received a 6x multiplier due to its complex script, while English received only a 2x multiplier.

 Comprehensive Performance Comparison